cimentadaj/RECSM_R_Course/Class 3/Slides/slides.md

 ?lme4::nlmer
 ```

-Read a bit, and then go straight to the examples!
+Read a bit, and then check the examples!

 An introduction to functions
 ========================================================